 - 1 lbs Tamarind Pulp - No Seeds

 - 5 C Water

 - Chop the Pulp up into smaller pieces and place the Tamarind Pulp & Water into a Pot and Bring to a Boil.
-Shut the heat off an wait 10 – 15 minutes.
+Shut the heat off and wait 10 – 15 minutes.

-- Once Thickened to a Paste Strain it through a Medium Strainer while mashing more to ensure you squeeze out all of the paste.
+- Once thickened to a Paste, Strain it through a Medium Strainer while mashing more to ensure you squeeze out all the paste.
 Discard or the pulp and place the Tamarind Paste into Ice Cube Trays to Freeze.
-Once Frozen, Remove them from the ice cube tray and store in a Ziploc Bag.
+Once Frozen, remove them from the ice cube tray and store in a Ziploc Bag.